Spintronics: Spintronic-logic

 Non-volatile spin-logic devices to enable scaling are being extensively studied.
 Spin-transfer, torque-based logic devices that use spins and magnets for information processing have been proposed.
 These devices are part of the ITRS exploratory road map.
 Logic-in memory applications are already in the development stage.
 A 2017 review article can be found in Materials Today.

 A generalized circuit theory for spintronic integrated circuits has been proposed so that the physics of spin transport can be utilized by SPICE developers and subsequently by circuit and system designers for the exploration of spintronics for "beyond CMOS computing".

 Semiconductor

 Doped semiconductor materials display dilute ferromagnetism.
 In recent years, dilute magnetic oxides (DMOs) including ZnO based DMOs and TiO_{2}-based DMOs have been the subject of numerous experimental and computational investigations.
-Non-oxide ferromagnetic semiconductor sources (like manganese-doped gallium arsenide (Ga,Mn)As), increase the interface resistance with a tunnel barrier, or using hot-electron injection.
+N`0 sources (like manganese-doped gallium arsenide (Ga,Mn)As), increase the interface resistance with a tunnel barrier, or using hot-electron injection.

 Spin detection in semiconductors has been addressed with multiple techniques: